matteranalytics/matter-analytics-webpage/README.md

 npm run lint
 ```

-The original `src/custom/template.database.ts` is useful for comparing with the modified `src/custom/database.ts` to resolve errors.
+The original `src/custom/template.database.ts` file can be helpful for comparing it with the modified `src/custom/database.ts` file to troubleshoot and resolve any errors.
+However, it might not render correctly anymore if you have removed the default images from the `static/images` folder.

 ## Building